Best Biomechanical Engineering Schools and Colleges

 Discover two of the best schools for studying biomechanical engineering in the United States.
 Find out about undergraduate and graduate program options, as well as rankings that can help you make your school decision.

 Massachusetts Institute of Technology (MIT) and Stanford University are among the highly ranked schools that offer undergraduate and graduate degree programs in biomechanical engineering.
 MIT is an East Coast school known for its engineering programs.
-Stanford is often ranked just below MIT, and offers highly ranked programs on the West Coast.
+Stanford is often ranked just below MIT and offers programs on the West Coast.

 1. Massachusetts Institute of Technology in Cambridge